 For shared and individual prefixes, if the router that advertises the prefix considers the prefix as on-link the IPv6 ND address resolution function will prevent unwanted IPv6 packets from reaching the node.
-For delegated prefixes and individual prefixes that are not considered on-link, the router delivers all packets that match the prefix even if they do not match one of the node's configured addresses.
+For delegated prefixes and individual prefixes that are not considered on-link, the router delivers all packets that match the prefix to the unicast link-layer address of the node (i.e., as determined by resolution of the node's link-local address) even if they do not match one of the node's configured addresses.
 In the latter case, the node may receive unwanted IPv6 packets via an upstream interface that do not match either a configured IPv6 address or a transport listener.
-In that case, the node drops the packets and observes the "Destination Unreachable -Address/Port unreachable" procedures discussed in Section 8.
+The node then drops the packets and observes the "Destination Unreachable - Address/Port unreachable" procedures discussed in Section 9.

 The node may also receive IPv6 packets via an upstream interface that do not match any of the node's delegated prefixes.
-In that case, the node drops the packets and observes the "Destination Unreachable - No route to destination" procedures discussed in Section 8.
+In that case, the node drops the packets and observes the "Destination Unreachable - No route to destination" procedures discussed in Section 9.
 Dropping the packets is necessary to avoid a reflection attack that would cause the node to forward packets received from an upstream interface via the same or a different upstream interface.